ITU-BDSA23-GROUP22/Chirp/docs/report.md

 ## Team work
 The communication channel for the team has primarily been Message with the occasional Discord calls if we weren't able to meet up but thought a meeting was preferred over chatting on Messenger

 Very early on in the projects lifespan we agreed to meet at least one time a week on Tuesdays to talk and work on the project.
+This gave us the ability to talk about whatever we had on our minds, get more comfortable with each other and distribute responsibilities for the assignments at hand.
 ## How to make _Chirp!_ work locally

 ## How to run test suite locally